 Submissions may be in any format or of any length and may be made by the student or by a faculty member.

-Deadlines for the 2016 Chase Peace Prize will be released Spring 2016.
-The application includes the following to be submitted in PDF format to the War and Peace Program Manager:
+The deadline for the 2016 Chase Peace Prize is Wednesday, June 15 by 4pm.
+The application must include the following to be submitted in PDF format to the War and Peace Program Manager:

 - Your senior thesis or culminating project

 - A paragraph describing your submission and how it relates to the theme of war and peace